KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Associations

-GORM V1 allows to use some settings to skip create/update associations, in V2, you can use `Select` to do the job, for example:
+GORM V1 allows using some settings to skip create/update associations, in V2, you can use `Select` to do the job, for example:

 ```go
 db.Omit(clause.Associations).Create(&user)